danielyxie/bitburner/doc/source/netscript/advancedfunctions/autocomplete.rst

 autocomplete() Netscript Function
 ============================

 .. warning:: This feature is not officially supported yet and the API might change.
+It is also only supported in ns2

 .. js:function:: autocomplete(data, args)

     :RAM cost: 0 GB
     :param Object data: general data about the game you might want to autocomplete.
     :param string[] args: current arguments.
+Minus `run script.ns`

     data is an object with the following properties::